Agnes Creek – First Free Camping

 Unfortunately, this dramatic call worked only for a short period of time.
 However, this child has a good memory, and in the morning she made a scene demanding that dad should definitely stop snoring.

 We didn’t need to rush in the morning, and we indulged in a leisurely eaten breakfast.
 We had only a 370 km distance to get to Alice Springs and our camping place was already pre-booked.
-During our breakfast we were accompanied by a hawk sitting on a neighboring tree and looking at us with curiosity.
+During our breakfast, we were accompanied by a hawk sitting on a neighbouring tree and looking at us with curiosity.

 In summary, we really enjoyed our first free camping on Stuart Highway at Agnes Creek.

-When free camp talk to other campers, get them to know you.
+When free camp – try to talk to other campers, get them to know you.
 This will also give you an opportunity to meet amazing people!